HactarCE/Hyperspeedcube/hypershape/README.md

 # hypershape

-Computational geometry library which includes multidimensional shape slicing and other geometric algorithms.
+Computational geometry library which includes multidimensional shape slicing and other geometric algorithms developed for Hyperspeedcube